estiver/spring-boot-dynamodb-example/README.md

 > Below, the original document.
-> I added maven initialization of the dynamodb  and example of springdata
+> I added maven initialization of the dynamodb  and springdata example.

 # Spring Boot RESTful Microservice Example with Amazon DynamoDB